Skip to main content

 Bench Book - 2.2 Why the Interstate Compact for Adult Offender Supervision?

 The intent of the ICAOS is not to dictate judicial sentencing or place restrictions on the court’s discretion relative to sentencing.
 See Scott v.
 Virginia, 676 S.E.2d 343, 347 (Va.
 App.
 2009).
 The ICAOS contains no provisions directing judges on sentencing in particular cases; and, it does not alter individual state sentencing laws, although the ICAOS may alter how those laws affect transfer decisions under the Compact.
 See, e.g., ICAOS Advisory Opinion 6-2005 (deferred sentencing) & Advisory Opinion 7-2006 (second offense DUI).
-The ICAOS only comes into play when an offender seeks to transfer their supervision to another state.
+The ICAOS only comes into play when a supervised individual seeks to transfer their supervision to another state.

 If part of complying with a judge’s sentence would require or permit travel or relocation to another state, the rules of the ICAOS may apply.
-When applicable, those rules would be binding on state officials in both the sending and receiving state.
+When applicable, those rules would be binding on state officials in both the sending and receiving states.